fgm/meteor_server_info/README.md

 # Meteor server info

 - A NPM version (derivative work) of [percolate:server-info]
-- Rewritten in ES6 for Meteor 1.6+
+- Rewritten in TypeScript 3 for Meteor 1.6-1.8
 - Without the AWS-specific and extra sections, not relevant for most usages.